Rita-tech-ally/application/Sprint_0/cron/cron_sop.md

 Many Linux administration tasks need to be executed automatically at specific times or at regular intervals.
 Examples include backups, log cleanup, system monitoring, report generation, database maintenance, and script execution.

-**Cron** is a time-based job scheduler available in Linux and Unix-like operating systems.
-It allows administrators and users to schedule commands and scripts to run automatically at predefined times.
+**Cron** A Cron job is a schedule task that allows you to run scripts or commands at a specified intervals.
 Cron can be used to:

 * Schedule commands and scripts.